donaldsiziba/train-timetables/README.md

 Train Timetables
 ================

-This example is taken from chapter 2 of John Ferguson Smart's BDD in Action book.
+This is an example taken from chapter 2 of John Ferguson Smart's BDD in Action book.
 This particular example has been changed to depict the South African Gautrain Service, which services the Gauteng Metropolitan area.